knoxite/website/content/docs/storage-backends/content.md

 {{<lbimg src="/images/backends/dropbox/dropbox_create_new_app_focus.png" title="create app">}}

-After creating the app you'll land on its info page.
-Here you'll need to generate the OAuth 2 access-token for knoxite.
+After creating the app Dropbox will redirect you to its info page.
+Here you will have to generate the OAuth2 access-token for knoxite.
 This can be done with a single click on the corresponding button:

 {{<lbimg src="/images/backends/dropbox/dropbox_generate_access_token_focus.png" title="generate token">}}

 This access-token can now be used in knoxite's repository-URL.
-It's recommended to save the token in a secure place as Dropbox will only show it to you once.
+It is recommended to save the token in a secure place as Dropbox will only show it to you once.
 You can however always generate a new token.